Reader: Frequently Asked Questions

 How do I use Reader offline?

 Reader works offline on both web and mobile.
-On web, so long as you have read.readwise.io open before you go offline, Reader will continue to work and any changes you make (eg new highlights) will sync once you come back online.
+On web, so long as you have read.readwise.io open before you go offline, Reader will continue to work and any changes you make (e.g. new highlights) will sync once you come back online.
 Alternatively, you can install Reader as a Chrome web app or a wrapped Safari app that will both open and work offline.
-On mobile, so long as you open the app before you go offline to make sure all your content is synced, Reader will work offline.
-You might need to open articles, EPUBs, and PDFs to cache images.

 Does Reader have a Command Palette?

-Reader has a Command Palette on web (Cmd/Ctrl + K) which contains virtually any action you can take in the application.
-The Command Palette is a great way to find out if actions you're looking to take exist and, if so, what is the keyboard shortcut.
+) which contains virtually any action you can take in the application.
+The Command Palette is a great way to find out if actions you're looking to take exist and, if so, what keyboard shortcut you can use to access them.

 Does Reader use keyboard shortcuts or hotkeys?

-Reader is fully keyboard shortcut driven including while reading documents.
-Most shortcuts are shown in hover tooltips in the user interface, but you can additionally open the Command Palette (Cmd/Ctrl + K) or use the ? shortcut to pull up a reference.
 Note that if you use a Magic Keyboard with iPad, you should use the Reader web app in iOS Safari as we've not yet had an opportunity to optimize the iPad app with keyboard shortcuts yet.
 This is on the roadmap.

 Does Reader support end-to-end encryption?